 Ms. Zell reported that the DOH submitted to the CDC last week the flu vaccine pre-purchase and booking information, which included reductions over last year due to Kaiser Permanente's updated private purchase strategy.
 Further discussion followed regarding private payer flu data that was given to the WVA for analysis.
 After reviewing the data, it appears that in prior years the WVA funded more vaccines than were administered.
-Mr. Miller and the Committee require and the provide state of the discrepancy, and cited the fund source split allocation as the most likely cause.
+Mr. Miller and the Committee speculated as to the reasons for the discrepancy, and cited the fund source split allocation as the most likely cause.

-- 76 - 77 Annual Auditor Engagement
+Annual Auditor Engagement

-78 Ms. Zell stated that she anticipates retaining Clifton, Larson, and Allen for the FY2023 audit.
-She noted a significant

-- change in the engagement letter, a proposed master services agreement, and an accompanying statement of work.
-Due - to changes in the agreement format, language, and terms, Ms. Zell asked WVA Outside Counsel Ms. Redman to review the documents on behalf of the WVA.
-It is expected that the revised documents will be presented to the Finance - review the documents on behalf of the WVA.
-It is expected that the revised documents will be presented to the Finance Committee in April. - 82 Committee 83 - 84 V. Closing - 85 - 86 With no further business before the Committee, Mr. Parker concluded the meeting at 11:51 a.m.
+Ms. Zell stated that she anticipates retaining Clifton, Larson, and Allen for the FY2023 audit.
+She noted a significant change in the engagement letter, a proposed master services agreement, and an accompanying statement of work.
+Due to changes in the agreement format, language, and terms, Ms. Zell asked WVA Outside Counsel Ms. Redman to review the documents on behalf of the WVA.
+It is expected that the revised documents will be presented to the Finance Committee in April.

+V. Closing

+With no further business before the Committee, Mr. Parker concluded the meeting at 11:51 a.m.

-WASHINGTON VACCINE ASSOCIATION UNAUDITED FINANCIAL STATEMENTS FOR THE EIGHT MONTHS ENDED February 28, 2023 With Supplemental Informational Reporting
+WASHINGTON VACCINE ASSOCIATION UNAUDITED FINANCIAL STATEMENTS FOR THE EIGHT MONTHS ENDED February 28, 2023

+With Supplemental Informational Reporting

+Prepared by

-Prepared by Helms & Company, Inc., Administrator
+Helms & Company, Inc., Administrator